Terms of the TB Vaccines Pipeline

 Completed (clinical trial status): Participants are no longer being recruited and all follow-up visits have been conducted.

-Primary endpoint(s) for clinical trial: The primary measure and outcome that the trial sponsor is seeking in this trial, as listed in the clinical trial registry.
-Secondary endpoint(s) are not listed in this Pipeline but can be found in the clinical trial registry listing.
+Primary endpoint(s)/objective(s) for clinical trial: The primary measure and outcome that the trial sponsor is seeking in this trial, as listed in the clinical trial registry.
+Secondary endpoint(s)/objective(s) are not listed in this Pipeline but can be found in the clinical trial registry listing.

 Target population(s) for clinical trial: The population groups that are being recruited for this trial.
 This includes the age group for the trial as well as any other specific population criteria.

-The Pipeline can be sorted by phase of development, platform, whether the candidate is in an active clinical trial, indication(s), and target population(s) by clicking on the “Sortable Pipeline” button on the online Pipeline.
-Please note that the indication(s) and target population(s) are only included for a vaccine candidate if this information has been provided by the vaccine sponsor or lead developer.
+The Preclinical and Clinical Pipelines can be sorted by stage or phase of development, platform, whether the candidate is in an active clinical trial (Clinical Pipeline only), target indication(s), target population(s), and route of administration by clicking on the “Sortable Pipeline” button on the online Pipeline.
+The Preclinical Pipeline can be further sorted by immunological response, immune tissue localization, animal models in which the candidate has been tested, and whether the candidate is intended to elicit trained immunity.
+Please note that information in the Sortable Pipelines is included for a vaccine candidate if this information has been provided by the Vaccine Sponsor or Lead Developer.
 If this information has not been provided, the candidate will not appear in these filters.

 5. Downloadable Pipeline Images

-Downloadable images are available for public use, showing vaccine candidates in clinical development by latest phase of development and vaccine candidates in active clinical trials.
+Downloadable PowerPoint slides are available for public use, showing vaccine candidates in clinical development by latest phase of development and vaccine candidates in active clinical trials.

 Preclinical candidates will be included in this or a separate downloadable image as that information becomes available.